secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 Minimum requirements:
     * Internet Connection: Cable or DSL
     * Computer Processor: 800MHz Pentium III or Athlon, or better
-    * Computer Memory: 256MB or better
+    * Computer Memory: 256MB or better (strongly recommend more!)
     * Linux Operating System: A reasonably modern 32-bit Linux environment is required.
-If you are running a 64-bit Linux distribution, you may need a set of 32-bit compatibility libraries.
+If you are running a 64-bit Linux distribution then you will need its 32-bit compatibility environment installed.
     * Video/Graphics Card:
           o nVidia GeForce 2, GeForce 4mx, or better o OR ATI Radeon 8500, 9250, or better